Skip to main content Skip to accessibility

 The person you are caring for must be assessed by the Social Security Department as needing the highest level of personal care.

-The person you are caring for will need to submit an impairment claim form at Customer and Local Services.
+The person you are caring for will need to submit an impairment claim form at the Customer Hub.

 Social Security will also need to see an original (or certified copy) birth certificate for the person you are caring for.